Silent Hill (film): Influences

 The appearance of the games in the series was largely influenced by Adrian Lyne's film Jacob's Ladder (1990), especially the subway and hospital scenes.
 Gans believed that the film crew was able to create a unique piece that did not rely on the style of Lyne's film.
 Gans' film adaptation is not an imitation of Lyne's film, as Silent Hill has long evolved into a completely separate phenomenon that exists on its own.
-The film was influenced by the work of Sergio Leone and David Lean: the city of the seventies was created under the inspiration of the films Lawrence of Arabia (1962) and The Good, the Bad and the Ugly (1966), and in general, it was filmed under the influence of various works ranging from a book of pictures about Chernobyl to The Matrix In the film, Gans paid homage to the works of Salvador Dalí, Hans Bellmer, Francis Bacon, Jean Cocteau, Alberto Giacometti, Clive Barker, H. P. Lovecraft, David Cronenberg and Michael Mann.
+The film was influenced by the work of Sergio Leone and David Lean: the city of the seventies was created under the inspiration of the films Lawrence of Arabia (1962) and The Good, the Bad and the Ugly (1966), and in general, it was filmed under the influence of various works ranging from a book of pictures about Chernobyl to The Matrix.
+In the film, Gans paid homage to the works of Salvador Dalí, Hans Bellmer, Francis Bacon, Jean Cocteau, Alberto Giacometti, Clive Barker, H. P. Lovecraft, David Cronenberg, and Michael Mann.

-According to the director's initial idea, six Pyramid Heads were to be present in the film's denouement, destroying the sectarians with various weapons, which was supposed to be an allusion to the events of Dante's Inferno.
-But due to budgetary constraints, the final scene was changed.
-In it, Alessa kills cultists with barbed wire — this sequence was inspired by the anime Urotsukidōji.
+According to the director's initial idea, six Pyramid Heads were to be present inside the church in the film's denouement, slaughtering the cult members with various weapons, which was supposed to be an allusion to the events of Dante's Inferno.
+When budgetary and time constraints prevented this ending from being filmed, Gans created the new ending in which Alessa kills cultists with barbed wire – this sequence was inspired by the anime Urotsukidōji.
 In one of the scenes, Rose tries to remember how to get to the hospital room, and, studying the map, says: "down, down, left, right, left, right".
 Valery Korneev considered this scene a reference to the Konami Code, describing it as a barely noticeable curtsey towards the adult gamer audience.
 The ringtone on Rose's phone matches that of Solid Snake every time he receives a coded message.
 The director drew parallels between Avary's script and episodes of The Twilight Zone (1959–1964).
 Based on the film, a literary adaptation of the same name was written in Japanese by Paula Edgewood and Osamu Makino.